| AS QUICK AS CAN BE based on

 "So am I; you're not going in without proper ID."

-She held out her card.
+She held out Lee's card.
 The suspicious doorkeeper backed over under the light to read.

 "Well, shoot, why didn't you say so?
 What's up, Inspector?"